 Likewise, do some of the stupid things I've done to my cart batteries, and you may find yourself replacing your batteries a lot sooner than you need to.

 Proper golf cart battery maintenance can add years to your electric golf cart batteries.
-Replacing a set of batteries can cost more than $500 - so you want to keep the ones you have as long as possible.
+Replacing a set of batteries are the biggest expense to electric golf cart ownership - so you want to keep the ones you have as long as possible.

 If you are interested in the free Golf Carts Etc. Newsletter you will find information and updates on: